Maintain Compliance with the Short-Term Rental Ordinance

-- All advertisements, posts, and/or listings offering the short-term rental shall be in compliance with Code Section 20-48.070(D) and include the following: maximum number of short-term renters and daytime guests; number of dedicated off-street and on-street parking spaces available for short-term renter use; notification that quiet hours must be observed between 9 p.m. and 8 a.m. and that no outdoor amplified sound is allowed; and the Short-Term Rental Permit number for the property.
+- All advertisements, posts, and/or listings offering the short-term rental shall be in compliance with Code Section 20-48.070(D) and include the following: maximum number of short-term renters and daytime guests; number of dedicated off-street parking spaces and whether one on-street parking space is available for short-term renter use; notification that quiet hours must be observed between 9 p.m. and 8 a.m., and that no outdoor amplified sound is allowed; and the Short-Term Rental Permit number for the property.

 - Ensure the property remains available for inspection by City staff upon request at any time.